poke413-2/StarlimsAutoTest/README.md

   - 2nd recommended editor for python files for basic editing

 ## Usage
+- This script assumes a dual monitor 1920 x 1080 screen resolution.
+- Have Starlims V11 open, on your primary monitor, and logged in to the dashboard.
-Open command prompt in python folder.
+- On your second monitor, open the command prompt in the python folder.
 Run ```python StarlimsAutoTest.py```and continue following the prompt.